KurtStieby/ReimbursementCalculation/README.md

 # ReimbursementCalculation
 Small project calculating reimbursements for work projects based on a given ruleset

+# Currently one edge case that is not accounted for in calculation

 net5.0

 All code is in Program.cs